University Studies – 18 Unit Emphasis | SC Program: AA.1514

 Units 3

-This course is a survey of Theatre Arts, theatre history, playwrights, practitioners, genres, production methods, dramatic structure, performance style, plays, terminology, history, criticism, and stagecraft.
-Students will develop an appreciation for the theatre arts through lectures, play reading, viewing, critiquing, and participating in college productions.
-This course fulfills the Arts requirement for General Ed Transfer.
-This course may be offered in a distance education format.
+This course is a survey of Theatre Arts including dramatic structure, performance style, plays, terminology, history, criticism, and stagecraft.
+Students will develop an appreciation for the theatre arts through lectures, viewing, critiquing, and participating in college productions.
+Students will participate in 12 hours of production activity per semester.
+This course fulfills the Arts requirement for General Ed transfer and is required for the Theatre Certificate.

 Apply Now